shsym/linux_with_rust/Documentation/rust/getting-started.md

 ./build_kernel_modules.sh
 ```

-- After rebooting to the newly installed, insert the simple Rust module
+- After rebooting to the newly installed kernel (v5.19), you can insert the Rust module by running:
 ```bash
 sudo modprobe rust_minimal
 ```